UlianaGritchina/FinanceManager/README.md

 - **Local-First**
 - **Financial analytics and insights**

-The main goal of the project is to demonstrate how to build a scalable and maintainable iOS application using modern Apple technologies and architectural principles.
+The main goal of the project is to demonstrate how to build a **scalable, maintainable, and production-oriented iOS application** using modern Apple technologies, while working as part of a cross-functional development team.